-M&A transactions in Mexico are tailor-made and judicial precedents and market standards are vague.
+Merger and acquisition transactions in Mexico are tailor-made, and judicial precedents and market standards are vague.
 Thus, structuring and implementing an M&A deal will depend on the parties involved and how sophisticated the deal is.
 It is very common to encounter a sophisticated party dealing with an unsophisticated counterparty.
 This creates an inefficient deal and increases the risk of litigation.

-As further discussed below, deciding on the applicable laws, venues and jurisdiction is a sensitive subject.
+As further discussed below, the decision on the applicable laws, venues and jurisdiction is a sensitive subject.

-A fairly common issue during M&A negotiation is using the 'market standards' argument.
-Market standards in Mexico are not clear because public precedents are few far between and, thus, standards are set by the advisers.
+A fairly common issue during M&A negotiations is using the market standards argument.
+Market standards in Mexico are not clear because public precedents are few and far between and, thus, standards are set by the advisers.

 i Substantive law and jurisdiction